IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 When you inspect the claims on the about page, you will notice two things: some claims have odd long type names and there are more claims than you probably need in your application.

 The long claim names come from Microsoft's JWT handler trying to map some claim types to .NET's `ClaimTypes` class types.
-You can turn off this behavior with the following line of code (in `startup`).
+You can turn off this behavior with the following line of code (in `Startup`).

 This also means that you need to adjust the configuration for anti-CSRF protection to the new unique `sub` claim type: